Skip to main content

 During your trip, you might go on a guided tour.
 If the tour doesn’t have a built-in gratuity, then SmarterTravel recommends tipping between 10% and 20% of the tour price.
 When there’s also a driver, consider tipping them $1 per person.
 Give tips at the end of the tour.

-Many cities offer free walking tours, which is amazing but changes the tipping calculation.
+Many cities offer walking tours that are open to the public, which is amazing but changes the tipping calculation.
 After all, 20% of $0 is $0.
 Depending on the length and quality of the tour, The Points Guy recommends tipping somewhere between $5 and $20 per person.
 When in doubt, it never hurts to err on the side of generosity.

 Katie Ormsby